What CAD is—and what it is not

 - overt lymphoid malignancies

-In secondary syndromes, treatment targets the underlying condition.
-In primary CAD, therapy must address complement activation or the clonal source.
+In secondary syndromes, treatment primarily targets the underlying condition.
+In primary CAD, therapy is directed toward complement activation, the clonal source, or both.

 Thermal amplitude

-Why it matters22
+Why it matters18

 - higher thermal amplitude → greater physiologic relevance